swissteachag/grafana-arangodb-datasource/QueryExamples.md

 This document provides examples of various queries you can use with the ArangoDB datasource.

+## Security Notice

+**Important:** This datasource only allows read-only operations for security reasons.
+The following AQL operations are **NOT ALLOWED** and will result in an error:

+- `INSERT` - Creating new documents
+- `UPDATE` - Modifying existing documents
+- `REPLACE` - Replacing documents
+- `UPSERT` - Insert or update operations
+- `REMOVE` - Deleting documents

+Only read operations such as `FOR`, `FILTER`, `SORT`, `LIMIT`, `RETURN`, `COLLECT`, etc. are permitted.

+If you attempt to use any write operations, you will see a validation warning in the query editor, and the query will be rejected before execution.

 ## Setup Example Data

 First, let's create some example collections and data: